fornav/ForNav.Training.Modules/Modules/05 Templates/Templates.Trainer.md

 * Add new section on the Master report.
 Explain steps needed on child reports
 * Change Margins.
 Explain steps needed on child reports

+### Video Script
+When

+DEMO

+*Create 2 layouts for the ForNAV Customer List and 2 for the Vendor list.*

 ## Execution
 Duration: